SanderLoman/rust-p2p/docs/repo/github/pull_requests.md

 -   **Keep It Small:** Try to keep your pull requests small and focused.
 Large pull requests can be difficult to review.
 -   **Be Descriptive:** Provide a clear description and context for your changes.
 This helps reviewers understand the purpose and impact of your changes.
 -   **Test Your Changes:** Ensure that your changes have been tested and do not break existing functionality.
--   **Follow the Code of Conduct:** Communicate respectfully and considerately during the review process.

 By following these guidelines, we can ensure that our pull requests are clear, organized, and facilitate effective collaboration among all contributors.